StevenAWhite/Mohses_Refactor/README.md

 ### 3) Option 2: Apt base dependency installs

-Mohses has a very specific depency for fastddr and biogears.
-In this example we install all but FastCDR/FASTDDR and BioGears using apt.
-Then use MOHSES_FETCH_THIRDPARTY to simplify the building of BioGears and FastDDR.
+Mohses has a very specific depency for fastdds and biogears.
+In this example we install all but FastCDR/FASTDDS and BioGears using apt.
+Then use MOHSES_FETCH_THIRDPARTY to simplify the building of BioGears and FastDDS.

 ```bash
     $ sudo apt install libssl-dev libboost-all-dev libz-dev